Growing your own vegetable crops from seed is cheap, easy and rewarding.

 Spring cabbages can be sown now outdoors, or indoors in modules.
 When planting out cabbages, don’t forget to provide them with some sort of protection from pigeons.
 Here are more winter veg crops to sow in August.

 Sow your last crop of chard now, to provide a tasty autumn harvest.
-A great crop for shade, here’s how to grow chard.
 Also makes a colourful addition to borders.

 Sow kohlrabi as soon as you can in August, for a late harvest in October.
 Both the leaves and swollen stems can be eaten – enjoy them roasted, stewed or raw.